 - Avoidance/Impasse – For many persons, they see any conflict as an impasse.
 So, they respond by avoiding conflict altogether without ever resolving the conflict.
 The result for both parties?
 Lose/Lose.

-- Giving In – Likewise, there are many persons who are so adverse to any form of conflict that they simply “give in” to the other side.
+- Giving In – Likewise, there are many persons who are so averse to any form of conflict that they simply “give in” to the other side.
 The result?
 The side that “gives in” loses and the other side wins.

-- Competition – This is the principle way that I see many lawyers, especially some of the newer lawyers, approach the representation of their clients.
+- Competition – This is the principal way that I see many lawyers, especially some of the newer lawyers, approach the representation of their clients.
 Essentially, they take an aggressive “winner-takes-all” approach to any dispute.
 If you want to learn why aggressive lawyers don’t make effective lawyers, click here.
 The result is either a lose/lose (scorched earth result) or a win/lose.

 - Compromise – This approach is the hallmark of any skilled negotiator and the best result in any conflict.
 Only through compromise can the parties each share a bit of the loss, but ultimately both share in a “win.”

 Avoidance, giving in, and competition are all part of “Me vs. You” positional bargaining.
 Not only do I see this fear-based bargaining taking place between the parties (such as husbands and wives) but, unfortunately, I see many lawyers take a personalized “me vs. you” approach to each other.
 This “positional bargaining” is marked by the following characteristics:

 The result of positional bargaining is typically inefficient (and costly) negotiations, the failure to fully resolve the conflict, and unfair results.
 Stated another way, these types of negotiations typically cause more trouble and more legal fees for clients.